Art of Blender

 - Surface, Highlights, and Bounce Lighting – This is the hardest step.
 Really focus on the lighting on how it interacts with each candy.
 And for bounce lighting try working with the color in the local surrounding environment (in this case a neutral grey) The subtle surface textures will add a sense of realism as well.

-- Highlights - This is a good exercise to see how color can pass with the lighting into the shadow, depending on the material you are working with.
+- Shadows – This is a good exercise to see how color can pass with the lighting into the shadow, depending on the material you are working with.
 A gummy bear will pass color into a shadow far more than a piece of licorice.
 So it’s all about observing and analyzing how lighting interacts!

 And here’s the gold speckle brush used on the gumdrop: Gold Speckle Brush